-Committed fund balance includes amounts that can be used only for the specific purposes pursuant to constraints imposed by a formal action of the School Board, the District's highest level of decision-making authority.
-This formal action is approved by the type and amount of the commitment though a formal order of the school board.
+Committed fund balance includes amounts that can be used only for the specific purposes pursuant to constraints imposed by a formal action of the school board, the district's highest level of decision-making authority.
+This formal action is a formal action by the school board to commit a portion of fund balance at balance sheet date.
 Currently there is no committed fund balance for this school district.

-Assigned fund balance includes amounts that are constrained by the District's intent to be used for a specific purpose, but are neither restricted nor committed.
+Assigned fund balance includes amounts that are constrained by the district's intent to be used for a specific purpose, but are neither restricted nor committed.
 For governmental funds, other than the general fund, this is the residual amount within the fund that is not restricted or committed.
-Assignments of fund balance are created by the Director of Finance pursuant to authorization established by formal school board policy.
+Assignments of fund balance are created by the superintendent and the business manager pursuant to authorization established by the school board's approved fund balance policy.